Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities

-\textbf{Dynamic Contextual Adaptation}: GAAM's dual learning strategy, encompassing both additive (mean offset, \( \delta \)) and multiplicative (variance-based scaling factor, \( \xi \)) Gaussian learnable parameters, offers significant advantages \cite{Fluri2022}.
-The mean offset allows for a dynamic shift in the Gaussian distribution's mean, recalibrating the central focus of attention based on input context.
-This shift enhances the model's sensitivity to deviations and makes it a more contextually relevant center.
-Concurrently, the variance scaling factor adjusts the Gaussian curve's spread, enabling the model to adaptively concentrate on features with varying degrees of dispersion.
-This multiplicative adjustment ensures that the attention mechanism is not just centered correctly but also appropriately scaled, optimizing the model's performance for specific tasks.
-Finally, the Multi-Headed formulation allows each head to capture different aspects of the data distribution, making it possible to collectively mimic non-Gaussian traits.

-\textbf{Enhanced Model Interpretability and Explainability}: In a multi-head setting, GAAM's integration of learnable Gaussian parameters (mean and variance) in each attention head enables nuanced, data-specific attention interpretation.
-GAAM's heads adaptively focus on statistical features of the input, representing distinct statistical patterns or anomalies.
-This approach enhances interpretability, allowing each head's attention to be analyzed in terms of statistical significance and deviations.

-The paper is structured as follows: Section \ref{relatedwork} reviews relevant attention mechanisms; Section \ref{methods} explains GAAM and its integration with Grouped Query Attention; Section \ref{results} discusses experimental findings and future research; Section \ref{conclusion} concludes.
-Key contributions are summarized below:
+Section \ref{relatedwork} reviews relevant previous work and explains DAAM and its integration with dot-product attention (Grouped Query Attention); Section \ref{results} discusses experimental findings, limitations and future research; Section \ref{conclusion} concludes.
+Our contributions can be summarized as follows: